 As you get started, it might be helpful to review these example scenarios of remote instruction, to give you an idea of what a remote learning experience might look like.

 If you can’t find the information you need below, we’re also compiling an FAQ of additional questions as they come in.

-Revisit your goals: Take a step back to revisit what you see as the most fundamental goals for your course, and give yourself permission to set aside the elements that are lower on your priority list.
-COVID-19 is forcing us to adapt to less-than-ideal teaching conditions, and so we may have to rethink our educational ideals in the face of it.
+Revisit your goals: Take a step back to revisit what you see as the most fundamental goals for your course and focus your design around those goals, giving yourself permission to set aside some of the more peripheral goals.
+While we have more time and, for some of us, experience with remote teaching now, COVID-19 is still forcing us to adapt to less-than-ideal teaching conditions, and so we may have to rethink our educational ideals in the face of it.
 Decide what’s most important to you and let that guide your decisions.

 Center human connection: Experts in online instruction emphasize the importance of connection as essential to remote learning environments.
 And given the heightened anxiety and uncertainty we are all experiencing at this moment, it’s even more important that we make space to approach each other with compassion and generosity.
 BC’s commitment to cura personalis becomes particularly salient given the increased isolation we’re all likely to experience in the coming weeks.